 [亡くなる] Nakunaru – The Mysterious Death

-The word 亡くなる (なくなる, Nakunaru) is another way of expressing “death” in Japanese, often used in more informal contexts and in everyday conversation.
-“Nakunaru” is a softer and more indirect way of referring to death, often used to avoid the more direct and heavier word “Shi”.
+The word 亡くなる (なくなる, nakunaru) is another way to express "death" in Japanese, usually used in more informal contexts and in everyday conversations.
+"Nakunaru" is a softer and more indirect way to refer to death, often used to avoid the most direct and heavy word "Shi".

-The kanji 亡 (な, Na) means “disappear” or “lose”.
-Combined with なる (く, naru), which indicates a change of state, “Nakunaru” conveys the idea that someone or something has disappeared, or gone, rather than directly referring to death.
+The kanji 亡 (な, na) means "disappear" or "lose".
+Combined with なる (く, Naru), which indicates a state change, "Nakunaru" conveys the idea that someone or something has disappeared, or gone, instead of referring directly to death.

 [殺す] Korosu – The action of killing

-The word 殺す (ころす, Korosu) is a Japanese verb meaning "kill" or "murder".
-Unlike the other words mentioned earlier, “Korosu” not only refers to the concept of death, but also implies an intentional and direct action resulting in one's death.
-“Korosu” is often used in contexts such as crime, conflict, and fictional stories.
+The word 殺す (ころす, korosu) is a verb in Japanese which means "kill" or "murder."
+Unlike the other words mentioned earlier, "Korosu" does not only refer to the concept of death, but also implies an intentional and direct action resulting in someone's death.
+"Korosu" is often used in contexts such as crimes, conflicts and fictional stories.

-The kanji 殺 (ころ, Koro) is made up of two characters: 歹 (がつへん, gatsuhen), which stands for "death", and 朱 (しゅ, Shu), which means "red" or "red ink".
-Together they symbolize the idea of violent or bloody death, related to the deliberate action of taking someone's life.
+The kanji 殺 (ころ, koro) consists of two characters: 歹 (がつへん, gatsuhen), which represents "death", and 朱 (しゅ, shu), which means "red" or "red paint".
+Together they symbolize the idea of violent or bloody death related to a deliberate action to take one's life.

-“Korosu” also appears in various expressions and word combinations, such as 自殺 (じさつ, Jisatsu) for “suicide” and 殺人 (さつじん, Satsujin) for “homicide”.
+"Korosu" also appears in various expressions and combinations of words, such as 自殺 (じさつ, jisatsu) for "suicide" and 殺人 (さつじん, satsujin) for "murder".
 These variations highlight different aspects and contexts related to the action of killing and death itself.

 With the inclusion of “Korosu”, we now have an even more complete picture of the many ways death is approached in the Japanese language, from general concepts to specific and intentional actions.
 This illustrates the complexity of the language and its ability to express a wide range of emotions, situations and meanings related to this universal theme.